Has Caitlyn Jenner Had Gender Reassignment Surgery?

 “Your boobs are a little fresher than mine.
 You just got a boob job.
 Your boobs are perky and mine aren’t.”

-Even though sex with men seems out of the question for Caitlyn Jenner until after she completes her sex reassignment surgery, she already took classes on how women fake orgasms during her E! show.
+Even though sex with men seems out of question for Caitlyn Jenner until after she completes her sex reassignment surgery, she already took classes on how women fake orgasms during her E! show.
 Caitlyn Jenner’s decision to start learning how to fake orgasms is apparently motivated by the I Am Cait star’s belief that her sexual experience after going through gender reassignment surgery wouldn’t be the same.

 But Dr. Marci Bowers, a transgender woman who came on Caitlyn Jenner’s show last year, reassured the 67-year-old that the “vast, vast majority” of transgender women are able to orgasm.